speecil/LocalLeaderboard-PC/README.md

-# Local Leaderboard (PC edition)
+# Local Leaderboard

 ## Description

 Featuring a clean and easy to use UI, the LocalLeaderboard mod saves all of your results from playing a level to a JSON file, which is then displayed in-game.
 The UI shows the date of a play, your accuracy, your score and your modifiers.
 The mod also allows you to sort by date or by high-score with an option for ascending or descending order.
+If you have the "BeatLeader" mod installed in conjunction with LocalLeaderboard, you will be able to watch the replay of the score as well.

 ## Features